unspecifier/quizzler/src/markdown/nha-modules.md

 Which of the following documents is used to review claim reimbursements and denials?

-© cuss
+- ❌ cuss

-INCORRECT

 This document is used to submit claims.

-© eemittan
+- ✅ eemittan

-CORRECT ine

 Arremittance advice is a document that explains the adjudication, including claim rejections and denials, of a claim by a third-party payer.

-© Authorization
+- ❌ Authorization

-INCORRECT

 This document is used to obtain and receive authorization for services.